 But Co-op City had problems far more grave than the displeasure of architecture critics over its site planning and exterior appearance.
-While the buildings supported by over 50,000 pilings down to bedrock, the underground utility distribution network has been vulnerable to movement and settling in the swampy soil, as have stairs and ramps at the entrances to the buildings.
-As late as 1990 Co-op City residents were still petitioning Governor Cuomo to make good on his pledge to make the necessary repairs, running a full-page advertisement in the New York Times to dramatize their plight (Co-op City residents, 1990).
+While the buildings are set on over 50,000 pilings down to bedrock, the underground utility distribution network has been vulnerable to movement and settling in the swampy soil, as have stairs and ramps at the entrances to the buildings.
+As late as 1990 Co-op city residents were still petitioning Governor Cuomo to make good on his pledge to make the necessary repairs, running a full page advertisement in the New York Times to dramatize their plight (Co-op City residents, 1990).

 The project suffered financial problems as well, and these were far more significant for the fate of the UHF, marking a watershed in the historic relation between wages and housing costs in New York City.
-By mid-1971, as the project neared completion, construction costs had risen to \$22.500 per unit from the original estimate of \$18,000.
-The UHF needed to refinance its mortgage to bring in an additional \$60-million, but interest rates had risen from 4% to 6-1/2%, fueled by inflation during the period of the Vietnam War.
-The price of oil was up from 5¢ to 31¢ a gallon.
+By mid-1971, as the project neared completion, construction costs had risen to \$22,500 per unit from the original estimate of \$18,000.
+The UHF needed to refinance their mortgage to bring in an additional \$60-million, but interest rates had risen from 4 percent to 6-1/2 percent, fueled by inflation during the period of the Vietnam War.
+The price of oil was up from five cents to 31 cents a gallon.
 When the combined additional charges were added up, it produced a monthly carrying charge of \$40 per room.
 Jessor himself prepared the cost estimates, carefully working out in long-hand on a lined yellow pad the impact of each additional cost factor.

 While this was still a bargain rent, it was almost double the initial rent of \$23.01 in 1969.
 Here, the officers of Riverbay Corporation, the management company set up by UHF to operate Co-op City, made a fatal error.
-Instead of working with the tenants to negotiate a settlement with the state, they tried to pass along the entire increase to the residents, announcing a 25% increase in carrying charges in May 1975.
-Management's aloof demeanor established an "us-versusthem" mood, a sad turn of events in a complex built by organized labor for union workers.
+Instead of working with the tenants to negotiate a settlement with the state, they tried to pass along the entire increase to the residents, announcing a 25 percent increase in carrying charges in May 1975.
+Management's aloof demeanor established an "us versus them" mood, a sad turn of events in a complex built by organized labor for union workers.
 The strategy backfired completely.
-Led by Charles Rosen, a union printer, the tenants organized the longest and largest rent strike in US history.
+Led by Charles Rosen, a union printer, the tenants organized the longest and largest rent strike in U.S. history.
+The tenants maintained a high degree of solidarity for over 13 months, organizing to take care of buildings and grounds, and meeting weekly in the Co-op City High School, where strike leader Rosen enthralled his polyglot audience in English, Spanish, and Yiddish.
 Tenant groups from around the city mobilized in support of the residents.
-Eventually the state was forced to concede, promising to implement only modest rent hikes and to find other remedies to reduce the monthly charges for the
+Eventually the state was forced to concede, promising to implement only modest rent hikes and to find other remedies to reduce the burden of carrying costs for the tenants.